Solar Payback Calculator

 Panel Degradation Is Minimal

 Modern solar panels degrade at about 0.5 percent per year, which means after 25 years your system still produces 87.5 percent of its original output.
 This is almost negligible compared to the rate escalation benefit.
-Even in a pessimistic scenario with 1 percent annual degradation, year 25 production is 77.8 percent of year 1 output while the grid rate has risen 109 percent (at 3 percent escalation).
 The math strongly favors solar owners over time, especially those who maximize usage through EV charging.

-For most homeowners, solar payback takes 8 to 14 years depending on system size, installation cost, local electricity rates, and sunlight availability.
+For most homeowners, solar payback now takes 10 to 16 years depending on system size, installation cost, local electricity rates, and sunlight availability.
 States with high electricity rates (like California, Massachusetts, and New York) and good sun (like Arizona and Nevada) see the fastest paybacks.
-Without the federal residential tax credit (eliminated in 2025), the payback math relies entirely on energy savings.
+The federal residential solar tax credit (Section 25D) was repealed by the One Big Beautiful Bill Act in July 2025, so homeowner-owned systems installed in 2026 and beyond rely entirely on energy savings for their ROI.

 Get EV Savings Tips